slavielle/grabbag/README.md

     ],
 ]);
 ```
-will produce a structured array such as :
+This will produce a structured array such as :
 ```php
 [
   [